 Within Allhallowtide, the traditional focus of All Hallows’ Eve centers around the theme of mockery of death, relying heavily on humour and parody.
 The word ‘Halloween’ means ‘hallowed evening’ or ‘holy evening’.
-It comes from a Scottish term for All Hallows’ Eve (the evening before All Hallows’ Day).
-In the Scots language, the word ‘eve’ is ‘even’, and it can also be contracted to e’en or een.
+It comes from a Scottish term for All Hallows’ Eve (i.e. the evening before All Hallows’ Day).
+In the Scots language, the word ‘eve’ is ‘even’ and it can also be contracted to e’en or een.

-This holiday is observed in various countries worldwide, but above all it has a special status stemming from historical reasons in the Celtic nations or in the Celtic-speaking territories in Europe.
-It is as such a significant holiday celebrated in Ireland, Scotland, Wales, Isle of Man, Cornwall, Galicia and Brittany.
+This holiday is observed in various countries worldwide but, above all, it has a special status (naturally stemming from historical reasons) in the Celtic nations or in the Celtic-speaking regions of Europe.
+It is, as such, a significant holiday celebrated in Ireland, Scotland, Wales, Isle of Man, Cornwall, and Brittany.

-The Samhain is a Gaelic festival marking the end of the harvest season and the beginning of winter or the ‘darker half’ of the year.
+The Samhain is a Gaelic festival that once marked the end of the harvest season and signaled the beginning of winter or of the ‘darker half’ of the year.
 It is celebrated from sunset on the 31 October to sunset on the 1 November, or about halfway between the autumn equinox and the winter solstice.
-It is also one of the four Gaelic seasonal festivals, along with the following three ones: Imbolc, Beltane and Lughnasadh.
+It is also one of the four Gaelic seasonal festivals (the remaining ones being Imbolc, Beltane, and Lughnasadh).